Lupin the Third: Original net animations

-On September 22, 2022, TMS Entertainment announced a CGI crossover anime with Cat's Eye, Lupin III vs. Cat's Eye.
-The anime is directed by Kōbun Shizuno and Hiroyuki Seshita, with Keisuke Ide serving as assistant director, Shūji Kuzuhara is writing the scripts, Yuji Ohno and Kazuo Otani will compose the music, and Haruhisa Nakata and Junko Yamanaka are designing the characters.
+On September 22, 2022, TMS Entertainment announced a CGI crossover anime with Cat's Eye, Lupin the 3rd vs. Cat's Eye.
+The anime was directed by Kōbun Shizuno and Hiroyuki Seshita, with Keisuke Ide serving as assistant director, Shūji Kuzuhara writing the scripts, Yuji Ohno and Kazuo Otani composing the music, and Haruhisa Nakata and Junko Yamanaka designing the characters.
 The anime premiered on Amazon Prime Video as a worldwide exclusive on January 27, 2023.

+On May 1, 2025, an ONA by director Takeshi Koike, Lupin the IIIrd: Zenigata and the Two Lupins (LUPIN THE IIIRD 銭形と2人のルパン, Zenigata to Futari no Lupin), was announced as a prequel to his then-upcoming Lupin the IIIrd the Movie: The Immortal Bloodline; it was released on June 20.

 Television specials

 Between 1989 and 2013, a new animated television special by TMS Entertainment aired on NTV every year.
 The tradition started with Bye Bye, Lady Liberty on April 4, 1989.
 2007's Elusiveness of the Fog was broadcast on July 27 as part of the 40th anniversary celebration of the original manga, featuring the return of a villain from the original television series, Kyousuke Mamo.
 A crossover special titled Lupin the 3rd vs. Detective Conan, featuring characters from both Lupin III and Detective Conan, aired on March 27, 2009, attracting a record audience share of 19.5.

-The 2011 special Blood Seal - Eternal Mermaid brought new voice actors for Fujiko, Zenigata and Goemon, the first change in 16 years.
+The 2011 special Blood Seal - Eternal Mermaid introduced new voice actors for Fujiko, Zenigata and Goemon, the first change in 16 years.
 Princess of the Breeze - The Hidden City in the Sky, the last of the yearly consecutive specials, features Yui Ishikawa as its heroine Yutika.

 On January 8, 2016, a special tie-in with the Part IV TV series aired.
 Two new television specials aired in 2019.

-Live-action

-The first Lupin III theatrical feature was a live-action movie released on August 3, 1974. included all of the main cast members with the exception of Goemon Ishikawa XIII.
-In contrast to the dark theme of the first television series, the live-action feature was very heavy on slapstick humor and physics-defying stunts.
-A DVD was released in North America in 2006 by Discotek.

-WhiteLight Entertainment, a production company owned by Gerald R. Molen, purchased the live-action theatrical rights to Lupin III in 2003.

-A new live-action film, titled simply Lupin the 3rd and directed by Ryuhei Kitamura, was released on August 30, 2014.
-The cast features Shun Oguri as Lupin, Meisa Kuroki as Fujiko, Tetsuji Tamayama as Jigen, Gō Ayano as Goemon, and Tadanobu Asano as Zenigata.
-Tomoyasu Hotei provided the theme song for the movie.
-It was released in Australia in 2015 by Madman Entertainment.
-A sequel was announced to be in development.

-Two stage adaptations have been produced.
-I'm Lupin was performed on November 5, 1999.
-The all-female acting troupe Takarazuka Revue began a stage musical adaptation of the series on January 1, 2015.